 For our last example, we’re going to take a look at a distinctly different sort of movie in Damien Chazelle’s Whiplash.

-Summing Up the Close-Up Shot
+Summing Up the Close Up Shot

-That’s all she wrote for the close-up shot.
 Remember, movies are all about feeling something.
 Your job as the director is to create a story that makes your audience feel deeply.

 They can be laughing, scared, happy, or devastated; you just need to make them feel, and the close-up shot is one of your best friends in that process.
 As you plot your course, remember the close-up shot definition, revisit some of the examples we went over and seek out new ones, and don’t be afraid to mix it up and go to town with some extreme wide shots too.